synfonaut/Open-Directory/README.md

 * Planaria to remove maxDepth restriction on categories and search
 * Planaria to crawl Bitcoin Stickers from websites for including C:// and other protocols in tipchain
 * Planaria to sort changelog by graph-dependant order
+* Recursive satoshi counts, categories count all sub-categories with no limit
 * Moderation tools
 * Statistics (money, categories, links, votes)
 * Custom currency support
 * Pretty in-browser Bitcom links like bit://<OPENDIR_PROTOCOL>/<txid>
 * Pretty in-app Bitcom links like bit://<B_MEDIA_PROTOCOL>/<txid> converted to <protocol name>: <txid>
+* Make protocol more generic by using Bitcom schema protocol
+* Different algorithms for tipchain, specifying default splits

-Open question: should actions mirror economic costs? ex. undoing a $50 entry costs $50
+* Open Question: Should actions take into account historical economic costs? ex. undoing a $50 entry costs $50

 ## FUTURE
 * AIP to sign data by author